 Some writers are able-bodied.
 Some have disabilities that impair cognitive function.
 Some can blaze on the keyboard with ease.
 Others have too much pain to type or even sit up to use their dictation software.
 If you command that all writers must write every single day, can you see how this might be an ableist thing?
 Maybe let’s not assume everyone’s life is exactly the same.

 So, let’s think twice before telling another writer what to do, or making them feel like they can’t sit with you.
-(Oh yeah, it’s Wednesday!
-I better wear pink.)
+(But on Wednesdays, you still better wear pink.)
 Seriously, though.
 Be kind.
 You can go very far in life by being encouraging.

 And if people have quirks that drive you bonkers, take advantage of filters and mute functions.
 You’re not tied down like the guy in A Clockwork Orange.
 Chill, doods.